 Collaborator stores the contents of files under review on the server.
 Over time, this cache will grow to be quite large, and will periodically need to be purged.
+When deleting a review, Collaborator deletes files that were uploaded for this review from the content storage as well (unless they are used in some other reviews).

 The Archive section of the administrator interface allows you to check the current status of the content cache and to archive (or delete) files that have not been in use for a long time.